Veterinary Clinic Signup

 Thank you for participating in the Tenth Annual National Pet Obesity Awareness Day study.
 This survey will allow the veterinary profession to better understand the current state of pet obesity in the U.S.

-If you are unable to complete the study on October 10, you may collect data on any day during October 2018.
-You may also include multiple days if your schedule and caseload permits.
+You may collect data any days during October 2018.
 The more data we collect, the more accurate our analyses.

 We have greatly simplified the study.
 We are primarily asking for owner’s assessment of their pet’s weight, the pet’s weight and your BCS scoring.